Ironton Nailers: 1884: Ohio State League

+1911 to 1915: Mountain States League / Ohio State League

 The Ironton "Nailers" resumed minor league baseball play in 1911.
 The Nailers became charter members of the six–team Class D level Mountain States League.
 The Ashland-Catlettsburg Twins, Charleston Senators, Huntington Blue Sox, Montgomery Miners and Point Pleasant & Gallipolis teams joined Ironton in beginning the season as charter members.

 The Ironton use of the "Nailers" moniker corresponds to local history and industry in Ironton, Ohio.
 After the Ohio Iron and Coal Company first established the city of Ironton for its workers in 1848, the city maintained a strong iron and steel industry in the era, led by the Kelly Nail and Iron Company and Lawrence Iron and Steel Company.

 The 1911 Ironton Nailers finished last in the Mountain States League 1911 season, which was ended early.
 Ironton placed sixth in the six–team league final standings with a 44–77 record, playing under managers John Benny and Claude McCarty.
-The Nailers finished 23.5 games behind the 1st place Montgomery Miners.
+The Nailers finished 23.5 games behind the first place Montgomery Miners.
 The Mountain States league was ended early on September 12, 1911.
 Reportedly, an investigation ordered by the National Association disclosed two cases of improper conduct in late season games to prevent the newly added Middleport-Pomeroy team from winning the second–half title.
 These games were deducted at the fall meeting.

 In 1912, Ironton played in two leagues, as the Mountain States League folded during the 1912 season.
 The 1912 Ironton Forgers won the Mountain States League championship in a shortened season.
 On July 8, 1912, the six–team Mountain States League folded.
 With a regular season record of 35–12, Ironton was in first place in the standings, managed by Peg Moore when the league folded.
 The Forgers finished 8.0 games ahead of the second place Ashland-Catlettsburg Twins (26–19) in the regular season standings, followed by the Huntington Blue Sox (27–20), Charleston Senators (18–22), Middleport-Pomeroy/Montgomery Miners (10–24) and Williamson (11–30).

 After the 1912 Mountain States League folded on July 8, Ironton quickly gained a franchise in the Class D level Ohio State League.
 On July 15, 1912, the Marion Diggers franchise of the Ohio State League moved to Ironton, Ohio.
 The team played the remainder of the season as the Ironton Orphans.